The Drama Department - 2018-2019

 Junior Drama Clubs

-Members of Year 12 run clubs during lunch times for Years 7 and 8.
+Members of Year 12 run clubs during lunch times for Years 7.
 They organise a variety of Drama activities, including drama games, improvisations and performing short plays.

-A whole-school event, the Dramatic Arts Festival enables students to devise and perform a short play, accompanied by dance and music and supported by design, in competition with other year-groups.
-A panel of judges assesses and adjudicates the work and presents certificates and a trophy to the winning teams.
+A whole-school event that requires students to devise and perform a short play, possibly accompanied by dance and music and supported by design, in competition with other year-groups.
+A panel of judges assesses and adjudicates the work and presents house points to winning teams.

-This year's production is 'Grimm Tales'; three twisted fairy tales adapted by Carolyn Duffy and Tim Supple.
-This production will take influence from immersive theatre and will ask the audience to travel on a journey with the characters.
-Tickets will be available in January 2017, with performances running on the evenings of February 22nd - 24th.
+Recent productions have included 'Grimm Tales'; three twisted fairy tales adapted by Carolyn Duffy and Tim Supple.
+This production took influence from immersive theatre and required the audience to travel on a journey with the characters.